RedHatInsights/patchman-clients/inventory/docs/HostsApi.md

     perPage := int32(56) // int32 | A number of items to return per page. (optional) (default to 50)
     page := int32(56) // int32 | A page number of the items to return. (optional) (default to 1)
     orderBy := "orderBy_example" // string | Ordering field name (optional)
-    orderHow := "orderHow_example" // string | Direction of the ordering, defaults to ASC for display_name and to DESC for updated (optional)
+    orderHow := "orderHow_example" // string | Direction of the ordering; defaults to ASC for display_name, and to DESC for updated and operating_system (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)